 Drive up into the mountains on this beautiful and leisurely road trip.
-Want to breathe the fresh mountain air?
-Hear birds twitter and water rush over mossy rocks?
-Sometimes you just need three days in the mountains to reset.
+Want to breathe fresh mountain air?
+Hear birds chirp and water rush over mossy rocks?
+Sometimes you need three days in the mountains to reset.

 For a little forest bathing getaway, follow our suggested road trip with a mix of solitude, stunning scenic stops and insider tips.
 Along the way you'll see historic covered bridges, stay in wonderfully unique lodging and find time to slow down and immerse yourself in the Oregon outdoors.

 Anytime you drive into the mountains, it is a good idea to be prepared.
 Please see our Adventure Checklist for our road trip recommendations.
 And if you are a tree buff (or want to be) use an online tree guide to learn about the trees of the Cascades you're about to see.